 At St. Elizabeth Seton Parish, the sacraments of initiation are celebrated during the Sunday mass to signify the role of the Parish community in the journey of initiation and to celebrate these important milestones as a church family.
 Weekly participation in Mass is a part of living a Catholic way of life and a concrete sign of our relationship with God and the believing community.

-We would like to thank Catherine Ecker, Catechist at Holy Family Parish in Bolton, Ontario, who is the principal author of much of the content in this menu.
+We would like to thank Catherine Ecker, Liturgical (email@example.com) who is the principal author.